-All of which might be considered rather mundane were it not for the subsequent cultural impact and the architectural timing of the new building (1910 fell in the era of Vienna Modernism).
+All of which might be considered rather mundane were it not for the cultural impact and architectural timing of the new building (1910 fell in the era of Vienna Modernism).

-Culturally, the Urania left an indelible mark on the psyche of the Viennese by introducing them to the wonders of modern science among a variety of other educational activities (these were pre-Internet and TV days).
+Culturally, the Urania left an indelible mark on the psyche of the Viennese by introducing them to the wonders of modern science as part of a variety of educational activities (these were pre-Internet and TV days).

 The building has since seen adaptations, additions and refurbishments, not least because of WWII damage.
 But it remains largely true to Fabiani’s concept.

-And the Urania largely retains its original purpose, too.
+And the Urania also retains its original purpose to a large extent.

-The location still houses a public observatory and the Urania Kino (one of the host cinemas for Vienna’s most prestigious film festival: the Viennale.
+The location still houses a public observatory, and the Urania Kino serves as one of the host cinemas for Vienna’s most prestigious film festival: the Viennale.
 The VHS Urania community college offers dozens of (mostly evening) classes.

 For those seeking nourishment of a less intellectual and more physical kind, one of today’s occupants is also the KLYO bar and restaurant (with views over the water).

 How to get to the Urania